 The schedules for the movie nights are Saturday 15th at 6 PM, and Monday 31st at 6 PM.

 The scavenger hunt is back, and this time it will be more fun.
-We will release the clues of the places you need to visit, and once you find the checkpoint you'll see a bag with ribbons, take one as proof of the checkpoints you visited.
-Here is the twist, some checkpoints will have gold ribbons, the 3 people with more gold ribbons will win.
+We will release the clues of the places you need to visit, and once you find the checkpoint we ask you to take a photo of your bike or yourself at the checkpoint to prove you were there.

 You have the whole weekend to do the scavenger hunt.
 You can choose your own route and visit as many places as you want.
 We will release the clues on May 25th so you can have some extra days to plan your route.
 Good luck!